 Can I buy a Callaway car or truck directly from Callaway?

 No. Callaway does not sell complete cars or trucks, with the exception of periodically selling product development vehicles after their test programs have concluded.

-I am planning to buy a new Corvette (or Camaro, or SS, or Chevy truck).
+I am planning to buy a new Corvette (or Camaro, or Chevy truck, or GMC).
 How do I make it a Callaway?

 Very easily.
 Call Callaway Cars toll-free at 866 927 9400 and speak to a Callaway Specialist about the details of your order.
 Our staff will contact your dealer to arrange transportation to and from the Callaway factory.
 When you order your new Callaway, the dealer will specify the Callaway drop ship code.
 Then your new car or truck will be built at Chevrolet’s assembly plant and shipped on a GM transporter to Callaway Cars’ Connecticut or California plant.
 You will make all of your purchase arrangements (including financing) with the Chevrolet dealer.
 Upon completion, you may take delivery at your dealer or at a Callaway Factory in Connecticut or California.
 If you’ve purchased a Callaway Corvette, you may also elect to pick up your car at the National Corvette Museum.

-I already own a Corvette (or Camaro, or SS, or Chevy truck).
+I already own a Corvette (or Camaro, or Chevy truck, or GMC).
 How do I make it a Callaway?